HaRa909/cse15l-lab-reports/Lab report 5.md

 #4.
 All info needed for setup

-file/directory structure
-.\technical\biomed\ar615.txt
-.\technical\plos\journal.pbio.0020150].txt

-technical
+technical/
--  biomed
+-  biomed/
-   * ar615.txt
+   * ar615.txt ("Resonance")
--  plos
+-  plos/
-   * journal.pbio.0020150.txt
+   * journal.pbio.0020150.txt ("Resonance")
+- any 1389 more .txt files with any text

+TestDocServer.java
+test.sh
+DocSearchServer.java
+Server.java